 We recommend that you wait 10-15 minutes before placing the food back on the grill.
 This will allow the inside of it to heat up and come to the desired temperature.

-Conclusion: What to do When Pellet Grill Runs Out of Pellets Mid Cook
+Conclusion: What to do When Smoker Ran Out of Pellets While Cooking

 It is important not to let your pellet grill run out of pellets, as this will result in an uneven cook.
-To avoid this, it is best to have a backup supply on hand and check the hopper before cooking and make sure they are always full during cooking.
+To avoid this, it is best to have a backup supply on hand check the hopper before cooking, and make sure they are always full during cooking.

-When pellet grills run out of pellets, they will stop producing smoke.
+When Traeger run out of pellets, they will stop producing smoke.
 The cooking process is halted as a result.
-There is no need to worry about running out of pellets during a cook because The grill will send a notification alerting the user when it’s running low on pellets and needs more.
+There is no need to worry about running out of pellets during a cook because the Traeger grill will send a notification alerting the user when it’s running low on pellets and needs more.

 When this happens, add the next size of fuel pellets to the hopper.
 Then the pellet smokers will automatically feed pellets when they’re needed.
 In order to fire up the pellet grill again, please make sure you’ve followed the right steps for starting the pellet grill.

-Can you add pellets to pellet grill while cooking?
+Can you add pellets to the smoker/pellet grill while cooking?

 Some people ask whether or not you can add pellets to a pellet grill while cooking.
 The answer is yes, you can add pellets to the hopper while cooking.